erinpentecost/ErnShaderWrangler/README.md

 This is an OpenMW mod that will dynamically enable or disable shaders based on FPS performance.
 It ships with a paired-down tonemap shader that works on GLES devices.

+## Configuring Shaders

+Specify shaders by providing a comma-separated list of shader names, like this: `bright,smaa`.
+You can also set *dynamic float* parameters for the shader like this: `bright(ExposureBias=1.2),smaa`.
+The shader parameter needs `static = false;` to be set in the parameter in order to be controlled like this.

 ## Installing

 Download the [latest version here](https://github.com/erinpentecost/ErnShaderWrangler/archive/refs/heads/main.zip).